GJasonAnderson/fps-leader/docs/leaders.md

 # Leaders' Lounge
 Small group leaders are the heartbeat of fpStudents - this ministry is thriving because of your service and sacrifice.
-Thank you!
-The Leaders' Lounge is all about making you a better small group leader - thanks in advance for spending time on this!
+This page is designed to help you become a better small group leader and increase the impact of the time and effort you put into your students.
+Thank you for all that you are doing for our students!

 ## Five Behaviors of a Leader
 Here's a list of the 5 behaviors that fpStudents requires from its small group leaders, the things that separate effective leaders from inadequate ones.
 Are you doing these things on a consistent basis?